-Scurich and John tend to rely on studies with higher-than-average, unrepresentative recidivism rates and overlook studies that report low recidivism rates.
-They use the studies we summarize above to benchmark their analysis, and our review of available research suggests that important gaps in that effort are likely to bias their calculations in a predictable way.
+Scurich and John tend to rely on studies with higher-than-average, unrepresentative recidivism rates and overlook studies with low recidivism rates.
+They use the studies we summarize above to benchmark their analysis, and our review of available studies suggests important gaps in that effort are likely to bias their calculations in a predictable way.
 In addition, even if we assume their selection of benchmaking studies is somehow approximately representative, each of the articles includes important features or limitations that Scurich and John do not take into account and that tend to inflate the measured recidivism rate-for example, the inclusion of nonsexual offenses as "recidivism."
-Finally, by incorrectly describing these studies as by and large measuring conviction-based recidivism, Scurich and John encourage policy-makers to inappropriately adjust "observed" rates by taking into account the chance of successful prosecution (given that a victim has reported), which is an irrelevant consideration when the recidivism rate in question is measured before prosecution.
+Finally, by incorrectly describing these studies as by and large measuring conviction-based recidivism, Scurich and John encourage policymakers to inappropriately adjust "observed" rates by taking into account the chance of successful prosecution (given that a victim has reported), which is an irrelevant consideration when the recidivism is measured pre-prosecution.
 Indeed, three of the studies they cite use arrest or an even more expansive definition of recidivism (like treatment failure).
 Not surprisingly, this biases upward their hypothetical "actual" reoffending rate.